Whereabouts do you hail from and where are you based?

 How did you get started in the industry?

-What advice can you give someone starting out?
+What advice can you give women starting out in AV?

 Tell us something about you that may surprise people